-Edited by Susan Ehringer with assistance from the Rules, Open Water and Long Distance, Recognition and Awards, Records and Tabulation, and Legislation Committees.
-Advertisements are coordinated by Cheryl Gettelfinger.
+Edited by Susan Ehringer with assistance from the Rules, Open Water, Long Distance, Recognition and Awards, Records and Tabulation, and Legislation Committees

 This is an official publication of United States Masters Swimming Inc., the national governing body for Masters swimming in the United States.
 Additional copies of this book may be purchased at a cost of \$10 from the USMS National Office at the above address.